cwb6-ski/cwb6-ski.github.io/_posts/2020-02-28-sample-markdown.md

 ---

 {: .box-success}
 I am Cole Bothner calss of 2028.
 I am a prospective German and Economics major.
 I have little sewing expierence but I have expieremented with embrodery in the past.
-In this class I hope to develop a better understanding of the internet and how it works as well as an appreciation modern technology and how it is developed.
+In this class I hope to develop a better understanding of the internet and how it works as well as an appreciation for modern technology and how it is developed.
 One _fun_ fact about me is that i love to eat bread with olive oil.